aagithubb/processing-google-forms-survey-data-in-gcp/README.md

 - **[cf-decompress-trigger-dataprep.py](https://github.com/aagithubb/processing-google-forms-survey-data-in-gcp/blob/main/cf-decompress-trigger-dataprep.py)** : Background Python function to decompress the file and trigger a Dataprep job when a file ZIP is created in a Google Cloud Storage bucket folder.
 Dataprep job started with REST API call and new decompressed file as parameter.

+- **[requirements.txt](https://github.com/aagithubb/processing-google-forms-survey-data-in-gcp/blob/main/requirements.txt)** : Code complement to be include as requirements in the Python Cloud Function definition.

 Google Cloud Functions https://cloud.google.com/functions